 310 Herty Drive

 (706) 542-7912 (ph) / (706) 542-2822 (fax)

-Responsible employees include, without limitation, any administrator, supervisor, faculty member, or other person in a position of authority who is not a Privileged Employee (i.e., does not have a statutory privilege of confidentiality under Georgia state law), as well as student employees who serve in a supervisory, advisory, or managerial role (e.g., teaching assistants, residential assistants, student managers, orientation leaders, etc.).
+Responsible employees include, without limitation, any administrator, supervisor, faculty member, instructor, or other person in a position of authority who is not a Privileged Employee (i.e., does not have a statutory privilege of confidentiality under Georgia state law) or a UGA-designated confidential support employee (see above).
+Responsible employees also include student employees who serve in a supervisory, advisory, or managerial role (e.g., teaching assistants, residential assistants, student managers, orientation leaders, etc.).
 Failure by a Responsible Employee to report incidents or allegations of sexual assault can result in discipline.

 All other University Community members are strongly encouraged to report incidents or allegations of sexual assault within the University Community to the Equal Opportunity Office/Title IX Coordinator.